taleson96/datasciencecoursera/GettingCleaningData/README.md

 ### CodeBook.md

-Descriptions of the tidy data table returned by running "run_analysis()"
+Method of creating and descriptions of the tidy data table returned by running "run_analysis()".

 ### activitydata_tidy.txt

 The table of data written by "run_analysis()".
 Included for versioning.

-This data is detailed in CodeBook.md
+This generated data is detailed in CodeBook.md

 ## Data: